ddh4/dog-breed-classifier-app/README.md

 ### File Descriptions

+The jupyter_notebook folder contains the jupyter notebooks used to explore and train our CNN model, as well as functions to detect dogs and faces.
+Datasets for training, test and validating the CNN models in the notebook are available [here](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip).

 The app folder contains the files neccessary to run the Flask application, loading using run.py which renders the html templates.

 The app/predict folder contains the files neccessary to perform predictions, such as loading the models from memory, detecting dogs, humans and outputing breeds.